GRHayL/GRHayL/README.md

 The core GRHayL "chalice" provides core connective tissue in the form of C structs and very simple functions that act only on these structs.
 Adding onto GRHayL_Core are several gems which provide specific features.
-These currently include Atmosphere, Con2Prim, EOS, Flux_Source, Induction, Neutrinos, and Reconstruction.
+These currently include Atmosphere, Con2Prim, EOS, Flux_Source, Induction, Radiation, and Reconstruction.
 Each gem implements infrastructure-agnostic functions for computing quantities for GRMHD simulations.

 More information about the details of the library functions are provided in the